bjarneo/tema/README.md

 A GTK4/Adwaita Omarchy theming application that integrates with pywal for automatic color scheme generation.

-> **⚠️ Important:** Tēma requires wallpapers to be placed in `~/Wallpapers/` directory to function.
-Create this directory and add your wallpaper images before running the application.

 ## 🙏 Acknowledgments

 This application is built on top of the incredible work by these amazing creators: